TabishA/cgpunet/README.md

 # cgpunet
 ### Neuroevolution of CNN architectures for medical image segmentation

+This repository is currently under construction - basic functionality is provided and has yielded success, but characterization of local optima is still experimental.
+We are currently developing a dimensionality reduction technique for this purpose that is not available on the master branch.
+The current version uses cosine similarity between vector representations of CNNs as an approximate measure of similarity between architectures.

-This repository is currently under construction and is built on top of a clone of the implementation by Suganuma: https://github.com/sg-nm/cgp-cnn-PyTorch
+The genotypic representation is adapted from the implementation by Suganuma: https://github.com/sg-nm/cgp-cnn-PyTorch

 You may wish to refer to the original paper for the genotypic representation: